 The island’s population in 2011 was 80,161.
 However, the economy relies almost entirely on tourism.
 Additionally, the agriculture sector serves the domestic market.

 English Harbour on the Antigua south-eastern coast offers excellent protection from the violent storms that can come along at certain times of the year.
-English Harbour is also the site of a restored, British colonial naval station called “Nelson’s Dockyard”, thus named in honour of Vice-Admiral Horatio Nelson.
+English Harbour is also the site of a restored British colonial naval station called “Nelson’s Dockyard”, thus named Vice-Admiral Horatio Nelson’s honour.

 The names of the bays and marine locations are a constant reminder of the colonials and times gone by.
-Near English Harbour is Falmouth, further round the coast is a bay called Carlisle.
-However, as a visiting English person, the names given evoke a warm, familiar sound that reminds people of the history here and takes you back to the days of tall ships.
+Near English Harbour is Falmouth.
+Further round the coast is a bay called Carlisle.
+However, as a visiting English person, the names given evoke a warm, familiar sound that reminds people of history and takes you back to the days of tall ships.

 Some months of the year are best avoided if you’re into sailing due to hurricanes.
 On 6th September 2017, a Category 5 Hurricane Irma destroyed 90% of the buildings on the island of Barbuda, next door to Antigua.

 The Arawak were the first documented group of indigenous people to settle in Antigua.
 They made it to the island by canoe (piragua) from the island of South America.
 The Arawak introduced farming to Antigua and Barbuda.
 Among the crops cultivated was the Antiguan “Black” pineapple.